Updated: Apr 4

 I suggest reading that post, because they explain some of the bedrock, philosophical differences between Left and Right that are at the heart of SOME of the difficulties in society.
 I stress “some” because I believe many Americans, like our founding fathers, are quite capable of compromise on many key issues.

 But then I got to thinking, why is it that, as someone who unabashedly “leans right,” I am made to feel like I have to be on the defensive?
 If I am supposed to be tolerant of someone on the Left, don't they also need to be tolerant of my views?
-Shouldn’t this work both ways?
+Perhaps Winston Churchill put it best:

 Diversity in culture, race, ethnicity are all areas the Left likes talking about.
 And I agree with a decent chunk of it.
 But isn’t diversity of OPINION also important?
 Consider the dangerous precipice our country is on, and it’s a slippery slope I largely blame the media for: